wireapp/wire-docs/src/understand/federation/architecture.rst

 Federator
 ~~~~~~~~~

 The federator acts as egress point for other backend components.
-When receiving
+It can be
+configured to use an :ref:`allow list <allow-list>` to authorize incoming and
+outgoing connections, and it keeps an X.509 client certificate for the backend's
+infra domain to authenticate itself towards other backends.
+Additionally, it
+requires a connection to a DNS resolver to :ref:`discover<discovery>` other
+backends.

-a request from an internal component, it will:
+When receiving a request from an internal component, the federator will:

 #.
 If enabled, ensure the target domain is in the :ref:`allow list <allow-list>`
-#. :ref:`discover <discovery>` the other backend
+#. :ref:`discover <discovery>` the other backend,
 #. establish a :ref:`mutually authenticated channel <authentication>` to the
-   other backend
+   other backend using its client certificate,
 #. send the request to the other backend and
 #. forward the response back to the originating component (and eventually to the
    originating Wire client).